Awards & grants

 - 2016 Shabnam Shobhani, School of Social Work

 Graduate Thesis Student Conference Travel Grant

-All students wishing to apply for a Conference Travel Grant must fill out and sign a Cheque Requisition Form and submit it with their Conference Travel Grant application.
-They can get a Cheque Requisition Form from their department or at Graduate Studies when they drop off their application.
+All students wishing to apply for a Conference Travel Grant must fill out and sign a Cheque Requisition Form and submit it with the Conference Travel Grant application.
+You can get a Cheque Requisition Form from your department.

-- Graduate Thesis Student Conference Travel Grant—Guidelines & Application [PDF - 75kb]
+- Graduate Thesis Student Conference Travel Grant—Guidelines [PDF - 26kb]

 - Travel Expense Claim Form [External Link] (to be submitted to the Faculty of Graduate Studies within 30 days of travel)